foofork/orchflow/docs/TEST_STRATEGY.md

 ## Overview

-This document outlines the professional testing approach for orchflow, addressing environment-related issues and ensuring comprehensive test coverage.
+This document outlines the professional testing approach for all parts of orchflow - frontend components, backend services, and integration points.
+It serves as the single source of truth for testing practices across the codebase.

+## Maintenance Rules

+**When to Update:**
+- New test patterns emerge
+- Coverage requirements change
+- Framework updates affect testing

+**How to Update:**
+1. Add real examples from working tests
+2. Document patterns, not theory
+3. Keep examples concise and focused

 ## Test Categories